noahgibbs/demiurge/CONCEPTS.md

 "if the state were different in this way, how would that change the world?"

+== Item Naming and Instances

+A Demiurge item (including Zones, Locations, Agents and many others) must have a single, fully unique name within a given Engine.
+In World Files, normally a human has to declare the name and that name needs to be unique.

+Names have a few restrictions.
+You can use alphanumeric characters (letters and numbers) along with spaces, dashes and underscores in the names.
+But other punctuation including quotes, hash signs, dollar signs and so on aren't permitted.
+These names are used internally as unique identifiers and you don't need to worry about showing them to humans, so don't worry about not being able to put punctuation you care about in the names.
+The names are case-sensitive -- that is, "Bobo" and "boBo" are completely different items because an upper-case and lower-case letter count as different from each other.

+Sometimes you want to declare an object and then have a lot of them.
+Something like a wooden spoon, a low-level slime monster or a player body object may get just one declaration in the World Files for a lot of individual objects in the world.
+Differences in state or appearance can add variation where you need it without requiring giant, bloated World Files with fifteen identical slime monsters that just have a "7" or a "12" after their name.

+Certain items, such as Zones in World Files may be reopened by declaring a Zone with the same name.
+But if so, they aren't two different Zones with the same name.
+Instead, the files declare a single Zone across multiple files.
+That's perfectly legal, just as you may declare a room in one World File while declaring creatures and items inside it in another World File.
+But it's all a single room, even if it's declared in multiple places for human convenience.
+If you're used to programming with Ruby classes, this idea of "reopening" the same zone in a new file will probably seem very familiar.

 == Events and State Changes

 Often an Intention turns into a change of state.
 For example, an item